Frequently Asked Questions

 Thomson, GA 30824

-To be completed or submitted with the on-line scholarship application:
+To be completed within the online scholarship application:

 1) Essay: The essay not only demonstrates your writing ability but also conveys your personality and other qualities previously not listed on the application.
 The essay portrays the student beyond test scores and GPA.
 Many college applications require essays.
 You may choose one of the essay topics listed on the online application.